dalibormrska/foraging_map/README.md

 ## About

-This application is created by *Dalibor* and *Zoe*.
+This application is created by *Dalibor* :duck: and *Zoe* :black_cat:.

 We are two students in Sweden.
 This is our last project before graduation.

 Thank you for visiting.

+*30/05/2023*